 In 2019, people who use drugs, LGBTIQ+ people and sex workers accounted for 62% of new HIV infections worldwide, an increase of 15% compared to 2018.
 Causes for this increase are stigma and discrimination, together with other social inequalities and exclusion.
 Despite the urgency and needs, only 2% of current global HIV financing goes to programming for these key populations, and even less goes directly to communities and their organisations.
 There is an urgent need for securing the sexual and reproductive health and rights of all people.

-Our alliance is composed of alliance partners GALZ, SANPUD, Sisonke, UHAI EASHRI, AFE, ISDAO, Global Network of People Living With HIV (GNP+) and Aidsfonds, and other community-led organisations that are part of local, national, regional and global movements of LGBTIQ+, sex worker, people who use drugs and people living with HIV.
+Our alliance is composed of alliance partners GALZ, SANPUD, Sisonke, UHAI EASHRI, ISDAO, Global Network of People Living With HIV (GNP+), ARASA and Aidsfonds, and other community-led organisations that are part of local, national, regional and global movements of LGBTIQ+, sex worker, people who use drugs and people living with HIV.
 Together, we have a strong track record in global partnership management, grant-making including participatory grant-making, thought leadership, organisational resilience, movement building and capacity strengthening, and advocacy.

 The Love Alliance is about us